Leadership & Board of Directors

 Prior to joining ABI, Ericka worked over 20 years in state and local government, including the Fulton County Government, Georgia Department of Transportation, the Georgia State Financing and Investment Commission, the Georgia Building Authority, the State Properties Commission and the Georgia Department of Juvenile Justice.

 Ericka holds a Bachelor of Arts in English from the University of Georgia with and a Master of Science in Technical and Professional Communication from Southern Polytechnic State University.
-She is currently pursuing her Ph.D. in Leadership at Piedmont International University.
+In 2018, she obtained her Ph.D. in Leadership with a concentration in Organizational Management with Distinction from Piedmont International University.

 She has served on the Board of Directors for the National Association of County Information Officers and led several award-winning communications teams, including having received recognition from the Public Relations Society of America, the International Association of Business Communicators and the National Association of Government Communicators.